AzraelNewtype/vs-enc-harness/README.md

 * `*_requires_subs`: Tells `encode_video.py` to halt immediately if `-s` is not set for the specified *type*.
 * `*_prefix`: Adjusts the text set in `[]` at the front of the filename.
 This is actually probably required?
 Can be overriden at CLI though
 * `*_suffix`: Adjusts the text after the episode number and version indicator (if any) of the filename
+* `*_opts`: A list of command line options for x264.
+If you just put `>` on the first line, you can use multiple lines for these options.
 * `full_name`: Full name of whatever you're dealing with.
 The only option that does not vary by *encode type*.

 The `Fonts:` section under a series is for font files to attach to matroska.
 If you are a fansubber who uses non-standard